This article talks about:

 2. Shoulder Injuries From Work Accidents

-If you are suffer a shoulder tear (such as a rotator cuff tear or labral tear) from an accident in Florida that happened while you were working, then you should learn about benefits that injured workers may get.
-I generally tell my clients to treat through workers compensation instead of using Personal Injury Protection (PIP) insurance or asking the doctors to treat you on a letter of protection.
+If you are injured by working, I generally suggest that you treat through workers compensation instead of using Personal Injury Protection (PIP) insurance or asking the doctors to treat you on a letter of protection.
 I recommend using your PIP benefits to pay off the workers compensation lien at the end of the injury case.

 A letter of protection is when a doctor or other medical provider agrees to give you treatment without asking for money up front, so long as you agree to pay them when your personal injury case settles.

-If you do not treat with workers compensation, then the workman’s compensation insurer may later deny treatment by saying that you failed to follow the workers compensation rules.
+If you do not treat with workers compensation, then the workers compensation insurer may later deny treatment by saying that you failed to follow the workers compensation rules.

 Advantage of Getting Workers compensation benefits for your Shoulder (Rotator Cuff Tear, Labral Tear) Surgery

-If you were injured while working in Florida, one of the advantages is that you may get benefits from your employer or their insurer.
+If you were injured while working, one of the advantages is that you may get benefits from your employer or their insurer.

 Disadvantage of Using Workers Compensation Insurance for your Shoulder Surgery Case.